-- Click the lower sample holder to go to the sample view. - Open the calliper jaws, drag a sample of choice between the jaw and close the jaws around it. - Use the Vernier scale to measure the sample width. - Click the green-and-white Confirm button to load the sample into the tensile testing machine.
+- Click the lower sample holder to go to the sample view. - Open the calliper jaws, drag a sample of choice between the jaw and close the jaws around it. - Use the Vernier scale to measure the sample width. - Click a sample in the callipers with the calliper jaws closed to load it into the tensile testing machine.